sndyuk/mangle-css-class-webpack-plugin/README.md

 };
 ```

-This will replace class name matched regex in HTML, JavaScript, CSS files.
-Identify the class names not to match unexpected words since it replaces all words that are matched with the `classNameRegExp`.
+This replaces class names matched regex in HTML, JavaScript, CSS files.
+Define the class names not to match unexpected words since it replaces all words that are matched with the `classNameRegExp`.
-I suggest that your class names have specific prefix or suffix that identified as a class name.
+We suggest that **your class names have specific prefix or suffix that can be identified as class name**.

 ### Options
 #### classNameRegExp